-CHR includes the distribution of sterile and disposal of used hypodermic needles and syringes, education, and referral to drug treatment, testing, and an array of other health services.
+CHR includes the distribution of sterile and disposal of used hypodermic needles and syringes, education, referral to drug treatment, testing, and an array of other health services.

 Effective July 1, 2017, the Code of Virginia Section 32.1-45.4, authorizes the State Health Commissioner to establish and operate local or regional comprehensive harm reduction programs during a public health emergency.
-Such programs shall be located in communities where data indicate a risk of transmission of, or increases in the transmission of, HIV, viral hepatitis, or other blood-borne disease as a result of injection drug use.
+Such programs shall be located in communities where data indicate a risk of transmission of, or increases in the transmission of, HIV, viral hepatitis, or other blood-borne disease because of injection drug use.
 On November 21, 2016, State Health Commissioner Marissa J. Levine declared the Virginia opioid addiction crisis a public health emergency.

 For general information on opioid addiction: Opioid Addiction in Virginia.

 If you need assistance with substance use: VaAware-Addiction Prevention and Recovery Resources or call the National Helpline, 1-800-662-HELP (4357)